STA-198-GLHLTH-298-Fall-2022/website/content/home/syllabus.md

 Some office hours will be on Zoom, and it may become necessary to hold some class or lab meetings on Zoom, depending on collective health and safety considerations.

-- When in a full group session you should,
+- When in a full group session you should
   - have your microphone muted by default
   - use the raise your hand feature or type in the chat for questions and comments